PaulHazelden/TheOtherPlace/README.md

 book.
 Thank you.

 So, to be clear: I welcome feedback and comments from people who have read the book and have something to say arising from what I have written.
-But I am generally not responding to people who want to tell me I'm wrong without bothering to read what I have said.
+But I am generally no longer responding to people who want to tell me I'm wrong but can't be bothered to read what the book says.
 Sorry about that, but life is too short.

 # Why Publication?